LukaszTlalka/nb-prettier/README.md

 ```

 ### (Step: 4) .prettierignore
-Copy the base .prettierignore file from this repo, so the prettier script will not change files inside `node_modules` or `vendor`.
+Copy the base `.prettierignore` to the root of your app, so the prettier script will not change files inside `node_modules` or `vendor`.
 You can add more ignore rules according to your project.

 ## Usage: